kakaa2993/Coffee-and-Wifi/README.md

 # Coffee and Wifi
-A website buil with Flask and HTML5 & CSS5.
+A website build with Flask and HTML5 & CSS5.